Large sieve inequalities for exceptional Maass forms and the greatest prime factor of $n^2+1$: Combinatorial bounds

 In this section, we obtain bounds for bilinear sums of the form $\sum_m a_m \sum_n b_n\, S(m, n; c)$ (say, in the range $c^{1/4} \ll N \ll c$), saving over the P\'olya--Vinogradov and Weil bounds if the Fourier transforms $\hat{a}$ and $\hat{b}$ are concentrated enough.
 Our computations here are elementary (not requiring the spectral theory of automorphic forms yet, nor any other prerequisites beyond \cref{subsec:standard-notation}), and use a combinatorial argument inspired by \cite{cilleruelo2011concentration}; the latter was also used, e.g., in \cite{kerr2023bounds}.

 We highlight the following non-standard notation.

 \begin{notation}[Rational approximation] Given $M, N > 0$, let $T_{M,N} : (\R/\Z)^2 \to \R$ denote the function

-measuring how well $\alpha$ and $\beta$ can be simultaneously approximated by rational numbers with small denominators $t$, in terms of the balancing parameters $M, N$.
-The inverses of these parameters indicate the scales at which $T_{M,N}(\alpha, \beta)$ has roughly constant size, due to the following lemma. \end{notation}
+\end{notation} This measures how well $\alpha$ and $\beta$ can be simultaneously approximated by rational numbers with small denominators $t$, in terms of the balancing parameters $M, N$.
+The inverses of these parameters indicate the scales at which $T_{M,N}(\alpha, \beta)$ has roughly constant size, due to the following lemma.

 \begin{lemma}[Basic properties of $T_{M,N}$] Let $M, N > 0$ and $\alpha, \beta, \gamma, \delta \in \R/\Z$.
 One has $T_{N,M}(\beta, \alpha) = T_{M,N}(\alpha, \beta) = T_{M,N}(\pm \alpha, \pm \beta)$ and